1927 Auckland Rugby League season: Schoolboys competition

 Otahuhu was a combination of students from several schools in the area and as such did not represent Otahuhu Primary School.
-The other schools were from the individual schools.
+The other schools were from the individual schools though the Papatoetoe school side had some players from the local Orphanage too.
 Newton Central Primary School entered a team in some matches late in the season and Newmarket Primary school entered a second side around the same time.